cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 identical for all images.
 How do you use multi-stage builds when the initial stage is shared between the images?
 This is actually rather simple.
 The `COPY --from` instruction can also be used with the name of an external image, rather than a build stage.
-In your case, this needs to be an image that builds the codebase and produces all the build artifacts: the builder image.
+You already have an image that builds the codebase, producing all the required build artifacts: the builder image.

 Let's rewrite the Dockerfiles for `bar` and `baz` using the `COPY --from` instruction.
 Instead of deriving the final images from the builder image, derive